 The composition of cross-border capital is evolving but overall participation holds steady.

 Lending markets are increasingly competitive on the most sought-after opportunities.

 Transaction activity remains high despite heightened deliveries and robust supply pipeline.

 Investors’ definition of core assets continues to narrow, with heightened focus on best-in-class assets.

 First half of 2018 tallies second strongest start in sector history, positioning for a record-setting year.

 Underpinned by entity-level trades, retail transaction volumes mark lesser decline in first-half 2018 than in recent periods.

 Hotel sector posts highest year-over-year growth in liquidity of all property types.

-Net lease transaction volumes in line with broader sector activity; volumes slow by 5.0 percent in first quarter.
+Net lease transaction volumes in line with broader sector activity; transaction volumes total $23.7 billion in first half.

-View the complete Q1 2018 U.S. Investment Outlook for more on the latest trends for each property sector.
+View the complete H1 2018 U.S. Investment Outlook for more on the latest trends for each property sector.